Deco&Design - Furniture

 Combined children's beds and study desk

-In this situation the solution is also to use the space vertically.
-In the bunk bed model, the bottom bed is used instead of the study area and the top bed is positioned so that it does not disturb the child when sitting at the desk.
-It is a good solution for houses, which are usually taller, but more difficult to fit in the apartment.
+Here too, the solution is to use the space vertically.
+In the bunk-bed model, the lower bed is replaced by a place for studying and the upper bed is positioned so as not to disturb the child when sitting at the desk.
+It's a good solution for houses, which are usually higher, but more difficult to fit into an apartment.

-Another drawback of the solution may be the lack of light.
-That's why the layout should be such that a window or other light source is nearby.
-The lack of light can be compensated for by a bright desk lamp, but the continuous use of this light and the lack of natural light coming from the window can over time create vision problems for the child.
+Another drawback of this solution can be the lack of light.
+This is why the arrangement should be such that a window or other light source is nearby.
+The lack of light can be compensated for by a bright lamp on the desk, but the constant use of this light and the lack of natural light from the window can cause problems with your child's eyesight over time.

 children beds